 Yes.
 We take pride in the composition of our teams.
-The Dragons play at a competitive level and we do our best to properly place players according to their age and ability.
+The Dragons play at a high competitive level, and we do our best to properly place players according to their age and ability.

 Is my player guaranteed a spot on the team next season?

-No, each player must register every season so that they are placed on the proper team.
-Both Prospective Players and Current Players must attend one Tryout session in their League Age group to be considered for the Spring 2018 team rosters.
+No, each player must register each annual season so that they are placed on the proper team.
+Both Prospective Players and Current Players must attend the Tryout session in their League Age or Grad Year group to be considered for the next year’s team rosters.

 Is the team all about winning?